Discover the Real Story of Santa Fe

 • Stop at La Posada, home of Santa Fe’s most famous ghost, Julia Staab

-• Explore historic streets where fact and folklore intertwineThis is not a theatrical performance — it’s a story-rich walk grounded in Santa Fe’s layered history, cultural traditions, and long memory.
+• Explore historic streets where fact and folklore intertwineThis is not a theatrical performance — but a story-rich walk grounded in Santa Fe’s layered history, cultural traditions, and long memory.

-Ideal for couples, history lovers, and curious visitors who enjoy a touch of mystery with their evening stroll.
+Perfect for couples, history lovers, and curious visitors looking to add a touch of mystery to their time in Santa Fe.

 Duration: 2 hours